dottie333/dorothybox/Company_Cases/Company_Case1.md

 The email_address field contains multiple email addresses, separated by semicolons.

-We need to separate the email address from the stage_employee tables, for each employee, and insert them into the employee_email table.
+We need to separate the email address from the stage_employee tables and insert them into the employee_email table.

 The sample stage_employee table